antoniodegou/mod3_rebrthe_mongo/README.md

 #### Site Goals

 The primary purpose of reBrthe is to provide a central platform for individuals to learn, practice, share and benefit from different breathing exercises.
-The platform promotes better mental and physical well-being through mindful breathing practices by offering guided activities and information on their benefits.
+The platform promotes better mental and physical well-being through mindful breathing practices, offering guided activities and information on their benefits.

 #### Target Audience